 Navigators and in-person assistors will be available.
 Qualified organizations may receive grants from the DOH to provide in-person, linguistically, and culturally appropriate assistance to applicants for the Individual Exchange or SHOP Exchange.

-IV.
 Special Rules for SHOP Exchanges

 There are three special rules for SHOP Exchanges: